bartkamphorst/rubycron/README.md

 This gem depends on [Mikel's wonderful mail gem](https://github.com/mikel/mail).

-In order to send mail, it assumes you have a local smtp server running on port 25.
+By default, RubyCron assumes you have a local smtp server running on port 25 in order to send mail.

 ## Usage